ChoTotOSS/search-suggestion/README.md

 Simple lightweight search suggestion component.
 This component was inspired by [downshift (paypal)](https://github.com/paypal/downshift) component.

-Also this component applies `Function as Child Components` pattern.
+The component applied `Function as Child Components` pattern.
 You can read more about this pattern [here](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9)

 ## Table content